ShyamaleeT/Glaucoma-Detection-with-Retinal-Fundus-Images-Using-Segmentation-and-Classification/README.md

 Link to the paper:- https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=9765303

+3. Glaucoma Detection with Retinal Fundus Images Using Segmentation and Classification - This study proposes a computational model to segment and classify retinal fundus images for glaucoma detection.
+Different data augmentation techniques were applied to refrain overfitting while employing several data pre-processing approaches to improve the image quality and achieve high accuracy.
+The segmentation models are based on an attention U-Net with separate three Convolutional Neural Networks (CNNs) backbones: Inception-v3, Visual Geometry Group19 (VGG19), and Residual Neural Network 50 (ResNet50).
+The classification models are also employing a modified version of the above three CNN architectures.

 Datasets

 We've used two dataset and spliit the datasets into 70:15:15 (train, test and validation) ratio.